tweag/rules_nixpkgs/guide.md

 rules_nixpkgs_dependencies()
 ```

-Now we can tell rules\_nixpkgs to use our `nixpkgs.nix` above to create a Bazel
+Now we can tell rules\_nixpkgs to use our `nixpkgs.nix` above to import this
-repository:
+Nixpkgs collection into Bazel:

 ```bazel
 load("@io_tweag_rules_nixpkgs//nixpkgs:nixpkgs.bzl", "nixpkgs_local_repository", "nixpkgs_cc_configure")